Bryan Baeumler: Guest appearances

 Bryan has made several guest appearances.
 Bryan was a judge on Canada's Handyman Challenge.
 He was also a judge on Deck Wars.
 Bryan was a guest builder on Home to Win.

 Awards

 Baeumler won the Gemini Award for "Best Host in a Lifestyle/Practical Information, or Performing Arts Program or Series" in 2008 for his presenting work on Disaster DIY.

 Personal life

-Baeumler and his wife Sarah (26 March 1978) have four children: Quintyn Werner, Charlotte Anne, Lincoln Wolfgang, and Josephine Judith.
+Baeumler and his wife, Sarah, (March 26, 1978) were married September 3, 2004, in Toronto.
+They have four children: Quintyn Werner, Charlotte Anne, Lincoln Wolfgang, and Josephine Judith.

-During the time that the Baeumlers were living at Caerula Mar Resort renovating it (as seen on Island of Bryan), the children were at first home schooled.
+During the time that the Baeumlers were living at Caerula Mar Resort renovating it (as seen on Island of Bryan and Renovation Island), the children were at first home schooled.
 Then Quintyn was sent to a regional boarding school high school for a normal high school life, while the other three children were enrolled in a nearby Bahamian school.
 The extensive renovations at the resort put stress on Bryan's marriage with Sarah.

+Sarah Baeumler is the founder and creative director of a "lifestyle brand" under her name.
+She offers home decoration services and an online shop.